ruanchaves/old_website/_pages/cv.md

 ## Education

 **Bachelor of Computer Science**<br>
-Expected Graduation Date: August 2021.
+Expected Graduation Date: August 2021. <br>
 [Federal University of Goiás] - Brazil _(2017 - 2021)_

 ## 📌 On The Side